 Cancellations due to medical reasons less than 14 days prior to the program start date are eligible for refund, minus the non-refundable deposit.
-Requests for cancellation due to medical reasons must be made by August 31, 2024 and include a doctor's note.
-Cancellation due to COVID-19 must provide dated proof of positive test.
+Requests for cancellation due to medical reasons must be made by August 31, 2025 and include a doctor's note.
+Cancellation requests due to COVID-19 may provide dated proof of positive test in lieu of doctor's note.